My apologies for the über dramatic title. This is kind of an “action-packed” post. :p

 (This wasn’t the first time that I got a call from a family member.
-A day or two before our stroll to Jaffa, I got a call from my sister-in-law that my Mama is in need of prayers.
+A day or two before our stroll to Jaffa, I got a call from my sister-in-law that my Mama was in need of prayers.
 Her heart was getting weak.
 I couldn’t believe it.
 She was still in the hospital while I was in Israel.
-The morning prior to our Skype prayer time, I learned that Mama was revived.)
+The morning prior to our prayer time via Skype, I learned that Mama was revived.)

-I called and this time, I didn’t know what to say anymore.
+I called again and this time, I didn’t know what to say anymore.
 I used to pray in faith, for miracles and for healing.
-I didn’t know what to pray anymore.
-Should I pray for a miracle?
-It wasn’t that in that instance, I already stopped believing in miracles.
-I was actually imagining that maybe God will do what He did to Lazarus when he called him back to life.
-Maybe it was going to be one of the death-to-life-kind-of-a-miracle?
+This time around, I didn’t know what to pray anymore.
+Should I pray for another miracle?
+In that instance, I was actually reminded how Jesus called Lazarus back to life.
 He can do that to my Mama, right?

 My tears just flowed during that second call.
 They weren’t tears about the explosions, but it were tears of surrender.
 I didn’t know what to say nor pray anymore.
-Until I reached the square and heard my friend Vanny weeping more than I did that time.
-She was weeping while trying to comfort me by embracing me on my side.
+Until I reached the square and heard my friend Vanny whimpering more than I did.
+She was weeping while trying to comfort me as she was embracing me by my side.
 That time, I just cried, “Mama, Mama, Mama…”.
 I cried and prayed.
-It was a prayer of surrender….
-I surrender.
-My heart just died.
-I surrender.
+It was a prayer of surrender.
+I surrendered.
+I felt like my heart just died.
+But I also felt grace.

-Since I’ve been wanting to go home even after the first siren, I told our group that this time I really wanted to go home already.
-I was willing to commute alone while they can still stay, but they all walked with me.
-We waited for our bus as we head home.
+Since I’ve been wanting to go home even prior to the call, I told our group that this time I really wanted to go home already.
+I was willing to commute alone while they can still stay, but they all decided to accompany me.
+We waited for our bus as we headed home.

 THE FINAL KISS

 When we got on the bus, I swiped my card but it didn’t work.
 That was strange.
-My friends and I paid and had the same balance on our pre-paid bus cards.
+My friends and I paid and had the same balance on our prepaid cards.
 My card didn’t work while theirs worked just fine.
-I’m grieving, mourning, and in pain for goodness sake!
+I was grieving, mourning, and in pain, and my card wasn’t working!

 The bus driver then pointed me to sit in front.
 I was thinking maybe he wants us to settle it later on instead.
 I sat in front while my friends sat at the back where we usually sit.
 I didn’t want to be bothered at that time.
 So I sat near the window, placed my camera purse beside me so nobody can disturb me.

 I looked outside the window and in my head I exclaimed, “Wow, Lord!
 Of all people why would you let this old woman sit beside me?
 Why Lord, why?
 And she even had her grocery bag with her!
-You even remind me that I can never do the groceries ever again with Mama.
+You even remind me that I can never do the groceries with my mom ever again.
 She also gave some bread to the driver.
 You remind me how Mama was.
 Why Lord, why?”.
 (My mom used to give pastries to friends and random people.)

 I was trying to fight my thoughts.
 I don’t want to cry inside that bus.
 So to divert my attention, I reached for my purse, grabbed and sprayed some organic hand sanitizer on my hands.
 Eeek, wrong move!
 Something that I feared the most happened.
 The old lady started talking to me, and in Hebrew!

 She was moving her hands directing where I bought my hand sanitizer.
 I told her I didn’t buy it there.
 I bought it back home, in Manila.
 Then I just couldn’t help it.
 I tried to keep my tears from falling but she noticed it.
 And she asked why.
-I told her through hand gestures and in words that my Ima (one of the only few words that I know in Hebrew) passed away earlier and she was in the Philippines far away from me.
+While sobbing, I told her through hand gestures and in few words that my Ima (one of the only few words that I know in Hebrew) passed away just minutes before we met.
+And she was in the Philippines while I was in Israel.

 With gentleness and kindness in her eyes, she told me that I could stay with her when I get to visit Israel again.
 I gave her my card and thanked her.
-I didn’t have time to get her name and contact details.
+I didn’t have the time to get her name and contact details.
 In just a split second, my friends called me that it was already our stop.
 It was time to leave.
 I hurriedly said goodbye to the old lady.
 Then as if our world paused, she gave me the warmest hug and the sweetest goodbye kiss that I could ever receive during that time.

-I couldn’t help but think that in that brief moment, God made a way, drove the bus that afternoon, played with my pre-paid bus card, pointed me to the perfect sit, and let me and my Mama talk, hug, and kiss me for the last time through that old lady.
-Is it just me who find this bizarre?
+I couldn’t help but think that in that brief moment, God made a way, drove the bus that afternoon, played with my prepaid card, pointed me to the perfect sit, and let me and my Mama talk, hug, and kiss me for the last time through that old lady.
+Is it just me who finds this bizarre?
 Just minutes after my Mama’s passing, this happened.

 *Related Podacast: “Where’s the best sunset?”

-As I prayed and faced the Mediterranean Sea, God gave me a picture of the most beautiful sunset I’ve ever seen.
+As I prayed while facing the Mediterranean Sea, God gave me a picture of the most beautiful sunset that I’ve ever seen.
 It was so beautiful and serene.
 The sea was also very calm.
 The scenery’s dark and delicate colors gave me tranquility, a sense of peace in my heart.
 I just know that I can rest on Him.
 In pain, in grief and in mourning, I can rest on Him.
 I know that healing will take time but I chose to rest.
 In loss, I know I gained more of Him.
 I gained His grace and His grace became my strength in such weakness.

 DEATH AND LIFE

-After that night of surrender, the next day, PD told me that I could go ahead of them so I can attend to family matters.
+After that night of surrender, the next day, PD told me that I could go ahead of them so I can attend to family matters back in the Philippines.
 It was just a day before our return to Manila.
-So I thought that it wouldn’t change a thing even when I go ahead of them.
+But I thought that that wouldn’t change a thing even when I go ahead of them.
 I wanted to finish whatever the purpose of my trip was.
 I felt like God wasn’t finished yet.

 Days before our departure from Tel Aviv, PD and I went to a mall.
-At that mall I told him that I want to meet a senior citizen.
-I don’t know why but I just want to meet one.
+At that mall I told him that I wanted to meet a senior citizen.
+I don’t know why but I just wanted to meet one.

 As I was talking to Ate Remy, Rachel started talking to me too.
 I was surprised on how witty and funny she was.
 She also spoke good English and her mind was still sharp.
 We talked for several minutes until PD saw us and approached our group of ladies.
-(Maybe he got worried and curious what took me so long in the ladies room?)
+(Maybe he got worried and curious that it took me such a long time at the ladies room?)